Envixlab/OpenMICE/README.md

 You can download our dataset in SQLite format!

+I want to read/cite the preprint describing OpenMICE. → I want to reference the SQLite version of OpenMICE. →  Please also cite our preprint.

 ## Description

 OpenMice is the first standardized and accessible georeferenced database of small mammal occurrences, abundances and functional traits in South-Central Italy.